aleexwong/BCIT-COMP-2800-Hunger-No-Longer/README.md

 Checkout the website!: https://hunger-no-longer.web.app/

-Hunger No Longer Web Based App to connect local businesses with charities and volunteers alike.
+Hunger No Longer Web Based App to connect local businesses with volunteers alike.
 Solving hunger one meal at a time.

 Below you will find all things needed to start this web app if you wish to create your own version of Hunger No Longer!

 1. Tech Stack!
 Languages: JavaScript, CSS , HTML
-IDEs: Visual Studio Code or Brackets or user preference
+IDEs: Visual Studio Code (recommended) or User Preference
-Database: Firebase, Firestore Cloud Storage
+Database: Firebase: Firestore Cloud Storage
-Other software: Google Chrome, GitHub, Selenium IDE Chrome Extension
+Other software: Google Chrome, GitHub, Selenium Testing

 2. 3rd party APIs and Frameworks Required.
 Google APIs (Geolocation API, Maps for JavaScript, Geocoding API, Directions API, Places API, Cloud Firestore API

-3. API keys Needed!
+3. API keys needed!
 Google API Key
 Firebase Web API key